- Our Work

 The LWVUS endorsed and League members joined the Mother’s Day 2000 Million Mom March that demonstrated citizens’ call for common-sense gun control measures.

 In 2004, the League voiced strong concern over the Protection of Lawful Commerce in Arms Act, which would grant special protection for the gun industry by barring city, county or individual lawsuits against gun manufacturers and dismiss pending cases

 The League supported legislation to extend the Assault Weapons Ban, which expired in September 2004.
 The LWVUS also supported language to close the Gun Show Loophole to require all dealers to run criminal background checks at gun shows.

 In the 2000s, the League opposed congressional attempts to repeal District of Columbia gun safety laws because such action interfered with the right of self-government for DC citizens.

 Statement of Position on Gun Control, as Adopted by 1990 Convention and amended by the 1994 and 1998 Conventions:

 The League of Women Voters of the United States believes that the proliferation of handguns and semi-automatic assault weapons in the United States is a major health and safety threat to its citizens.
 The League supports strong federal measures to limit the accessibility and regulate the ownership of these weapons by private citizens.
 The League supports regulating firearms for consumer safety.

-The League supports licensing procedures for gun ownership by private citizens to include a waiting period for background check, personal identity verification, gun safety education and annual license renewal.
+The League supports licensing procedures for gun ownership by private citizens to include a waiting period for background checks, personal identity verification, gun safety education and annual license renewal.
 The license fee should be adequate to bear the cost of education and verification.